polymerdao/monomer/docs/docs/intro.md

 Monomer is pre-production software and should be used with caution.
 :::

-Monomer is a joint development by Nethermind and Polymer Labs that serves as a compatibility layer allowing Cosmos SDK applications to be deployed as Ethereum rollups on the OP Stack.
+Monomer is a compatibility layer allowing Cosmos SDK applications to be deployed as Ethereum rollups on the OP Stack.

 ## Getting Started